 Peek-a-boo Gulch requires some scrambling to get through the rocky areas.
 It’s still very manageable though and does not require any technical gear.

-Spooky Gulch is similar, with tights spots and some squeezing required.
+Spooky Gulch is similar, with tight spots and some squeezing required.
 It’s truly worth it though in order to see the beautifully sculpted red and purple rock.

 Together, these two slot canyons provide a winding and spiraling experience filled with fun twists and turns.

 This trail is perfect for young children and families in search of a short hike.
 Only a flat 10-minute walk and you’re at the entrance of walls painted in red, purple and pink hues with greenery surrounding a scenic desert landscape.

 The natural acoustic sounds make this slot canyon different from the rest.
 Try singing a tune and test it out while climbing around!

 Find the trail on Burr Trail Road, between Boulder and Capitol Reef National Park.